igneus/calendarium-romanum/README.md

 i.e. on 3rd December 2000), but to the year 1999-2000.
-For the sake of simplicity, `calendarium-romanum` denotes liturgical years by the starting year only, so you create a `Calendar` for liturgical year 2000-2001 by calling `Calendar.new(2000)`.
+For the sake of simplicity, `calendarium-romanum` denotes liturgical years by the starting year only, so you create a `Calendar` for liturgical year 1999-2000 by calling `Calendar.new(1999)`.

-When you want to query a calendar without caring about liturgical years, possibly picking days across multiple years, the tool you are looking for is `PerpetualCalendar`.
+If you want to query a calendar without caring about liturgical years, possibly picking days across multiple years, the tool you are looking for is `PerpetualCalendar`.